-The Company assesses its long-lived assets, including property and equipment, right-of-use assets and finite-lived intangible assets, for potential impairment whenever events or changes in circumstances indicate that the carrying amount of an asset group may not be recoverable.
+The Company assesses its long-lived assets, including property and equipment and right-of-use assets, for potential impairment whenever events or changes in circumstances indicate that the carrying amount of an asset group may not be recoverable.
 These events primarily include current period losses combined with a history of losses or a projection of continuing losses, a significant decrease in the market value of an asset or a decision to close or relocate a store.
 The Company groups and evaluates long-lived assets for impairment at the individual store level, which is the lowest level at which independent identifiable cash flows are available.
 Recoverability of assets to be held and used is measured by a comparison of the carrying amount of the asset group to the future undiscounted cash flows expected to be generated by that asset group.
 The Company's impairment analysis contains management assumptions about key variables including sales growth rate, gross margin, payroll and other controllable expenses.

 If impairment is indicated, a loss is recognized for any excess of the carrying value over the estimated fair value of the asset group.
 The fair value of the asset group is estimated based on the discounted future cash flows using a discount rate commensurate with the related risk or comparable market values, if available.
+The Company recorded an impairment loss of \$4.8 million in 2021 as part of the normal course of business primarily related to the write-down of right-of-use assets and leasehold improvements.
 There were no impairment charges in 2020.
-In 2019, the Company recorded an impairment loss as part of the normal course of business primarily related to the write-down of leasehold improvements.
-In fiscal year 2018, the Company recorded an impairment loss related to leasehold improvements, furniture, fixtures and equipment due to the closure of two stores.
-These charges are recorded as a component of Store closure and other costs, net in the accompanying consolidated statement of income.
+In 2019, the Company recorded an impairment loss of \$4.1 million as part of the normal course of business primarily related to the write-down of leasehold improvements.
+These charges are recorded as a component of Store closure and other costs, net in the accompanying consolidated statements of income.